Back to: ECONOMICS, FINANCE, & ACCOUNTING

 Derivative securities include future contract, forward contract, options and swap and other variants of these such as synthetic collateralized debt obligations and credit default swaps.
 These derivatives are used for hedging or gaining leverage.
 One tell-tale characteristic of a derivative security is that it does not securitize actual assets (like a mortgage-backed or other asset-backed security).
 It commoditizes a contingency that is related to the underlying assets – rather than actually monetizing the underlying assets.

-A Little More About Derivative Securities
+A Little More on What are Derivative Securities

 Derivatives are a type of security instrument that are generally publicly traded.
 Most derivative securities are traded over-the-counter (OTC) in personally-negotiated transactions between individuals.
 This type of sale or trade is largely unregulated.
 There are standardized derivatives traded on a public exchange specialized for derivatives or large public exchanges, such as the New York Stock Exchange.
 The OTC derivatives involve much greater risk than the standardized ones.

 Derivatives originated several centuries back.
 Traditionally, while trading across the border, the traders needed to balance the exchange rates, as the value of currencies differ from one nation to another.
 Derivatives were introduced to solve this problem.

 Derivatives have many uses in today’s market and are based on various types of transaction.
 Depending on the type of the derivative there are several purposes and usages.
 Derivatives are used for projecting the future price of any asset, avoiding the exchange rate issues, and hedging against changes in asset values.
 Here are some common examples of derivative securities: